calgaryml/SQuAsh/README.md

 Usage steps:
 1. Run `git submodule init` and then `git submodule update`.
 2. Run `python3 setup.py install` in directory `rocm_torch_extension`, this will install the python module in your dist-packages folder.
+Use `python3 setup.py develop` if you wish to edit the python package without reinstallation.
 3. Run `python3 trainer.py` in directory `rocm_torch_extension` to run the tests and see how to use the python module.